-The trained psychotherapists at White Picket Fence Counseling Center offer the following strategies for saying no during the holiday season – or any time of year.
+My trained team of therapists offer the following strategies for saying no during the holiday season – or any time of year.
 We invite our clients – and you – to explore these skills with a curious and mindful perspective.
 Place your own personal filter on these skills and practice them as your own.
 Notice without judgment and continue the practice.

 You may want to record your experiences in a journal to review later as you master the art and science of saying no. Counseling can also help, using more of a coaching approach by offering encouragement, suggestions for advancement, and accountability.